lighterio/lighter-emitter/README.md

 //> Hi!
 I behave like an emitter.
 ```

-### Emitter.extend(map)
+### Emitter.extend([constructor], [prototypeProperties], [constructorProperties])
 *See [Type.extend](https://github.com/lighterio/lighter-type#Type.extend).*

-Define and return a sub type of the `Emitter` object, with a prototype decorated
+Define and return a sub type of the `Emitter` object, with its prototype and
-with a `map` of additional properties.
-Additionally, the sub type itself gets
+constructor optionally decorated with properties (beyond what the sub type
-the same properties as its super type (such as the `extend` method).

-When the `map` includes a property called `init`, it is used as the constructor
-for the sub type rather than being added as a prototype property.
+inherits from its super type).

 ```js
 var Emitter = require('lighter-emitter')